robcarver17/pysystemtrade/docs/production.md

 # Quick start guide

-This quick start guide assumes the following:
+This 'quick' start guide assumes the following:

 - you are running on a linux box with an appropriate distro (I use Mint).
 Windows / Mac people will have to do some things slightly differently
 - you are using interactive brokers